MicrosoftDocs/entra-docs/docs/external-id/customers/quickstart-trial-setup.md

     :::image type="content" source="media/quickstart-trial-setup/upgrade-trial-button.jpg" alt-text="Screenshot of the upgrade trial button.":::

-1. On the https://signup.azure.com/ page fill in the required information to complete you Azure account setup and select **Sign up** and **Submit**.
+1. On the https://signup.azure.com/ page fill in the required information to complete your Azure account setup and select **Sign up** and **Submit**.
 You'll be redirected to the Azure portal.
 1. To link your new Azure subscription to your tenant, select **Add subscription**.

     :::image type="content" source="media/quickstart-trial-setup/add-subsription.png" alt-text="Screenshot of adding a subscription to the tenant":::